-One of the challenges was to braid all the needed modern technical equipment into the building and add the needed acoustic measures, logistics, and fire safety.
-Imagine that in the old days, technical installations were hardly part of a building.
-Water, sewage, a boiler for heating and electricity.
-Nowadays we incorporate cooling, mechanical ventilation, data, wifi and we use much more electrical stuff.
+One of the challenges was to braid all the needed modern technical equipment into the building and add acoustic measures, logistics, and fire safety.
+You need to be aware that in the early days, technical installations were hardly part of a building.
+Only water, sewage, electricity, and local heating were installed, in a very modest way.
+Nowadays we incorporate cooling and mechanical ventilation, we heat whole buildings, data cabling, wifi.
+We use much more electrical stuff and we love comfort.
 When it comes to broadcasting a huge amount of extra technical equipment is needed and this all needs electricity, cooling, and ventilation.
 We had to incorporate special acoustic measurements into the design.

 The fact that the building is a state monument made the design an even bigger challenge.
 Close collaboration between the architect and several technical engineers was needed to finish the building specifications.